-Each week, students must also post and respond to a post on the Blackboard Discussion board.
+Each week, students must also post and respond to a post on the BlackBoard Discussion board.
 Students must post a reflection on the accompanying course material, based on the discussion questions provided.
-These posts should be at least four full sentences.
+These posts should answer each question fully (i.e., do not limit yourself to a finite number of sentences).
 The goal of these posts is to spur discussion among classmates, so they should be as thought-provoking and engaging as possible in order to encourage other students to read and respond.
 I encourage healthy discussions and debates through these discussion threads.
+These "original posts" are due by 9:00 PM on Thursday; the due date of each original post is listed on page 7 of the syllabus.

-Students must also read and respond to a discussion post of at least one other classmate.
-These responses should include overall thoughts/ideas spurred by the post, other reasons why the post was interesting, other ways that the post was relevant to topics outlined within the course, aspects of the post that the student may agree/disagree with, and/or any other observations that the student would like to make about the post.
+Students must also read and respond to a discussion post of at least two other classmates.
+These responses should include overall thoughts/ideas spurred by the post, other reasons why the post was interesting (in other words, please do not simply state that the original post was "interesting" without providing an explanation as to why you think the response was interesting), other ways that the post was relevant to topics outlined within the course, aspects of the post that the student may agree or disagree with (again, please remember to explain why you agree or disagree with the post), and/or any other observations that the student would like to make about the post.
 These responses should also be at least three sentences, and please remember to be respectful and polite regarding other students' opinions when posting these responses.
+These corresponding responses are due by 9:00 PM the following Sunday.
+For example, if an original post is due on Thursday, 1/25, both corresponding responses are due by 9:00 PM on Sunday, 1/28; if an original post is due on Tuesday, 2/1, both responses are due by 9:00 PM on Sunday, 2/4; etc.

-Students must submit their discussion posts and responses for each module by the due dates listed.
-There will be NO exceptions for late work.
+There will be NO exceptions for late work; any posts submitted after the due dates will not be graded.
 After dropping the lowest discussion post grade, this component of the course will account for 40% of a student's overall final grade in the course.